vietle94/website/content/project/NPF-SmearII/index.md

 ![png](./Project-Copy1_111_1.png)

-<div class="alert alert-block alert-info"> Reduce data to only 6 variables.
+Reduce data to only 6 variables.
 Not impressive at all

 ## Plot data on first two components